What is the HIPAA breach notification rule?

 HIPAA Breach Notification Rule Summary

-HIPAA Rules set standards which healthcare groups and other covered bodies must adhere with in order to minimize the potential for patient data being accessed improperly; however even with the most intricate of data security systems, it is still possible for unauthorized people to access computer systems.
-A quick look at the recent hack of the Pentagon’s Twitter account shows that no group is immune to attack.
+HIPAA Rules set standards which healthcare groups and other covered entities must comply with in order to minimize the potential for patient data being accessed improperly.
+However, even with the most intricate of data security systems, it is still possible for unauthorized people to access computer systems.

-If your organization has been inflicted with a data breach, the measures that must be taken depend on the specific nature of the data breached and the number of people affected:
+If your organization has experienced a HIPAA data breach, the measures that must be taken depend on the specific nature of the breach and the number of people affected:

 HIPAA Breaches Affecting More than 500 Individuals